avvvis/shroom-game/README.md

 ## 🤝 Contributing

-As this is a university course project.
-We currently are not accpeting outside contributions.
+Due to this being a university course project, we currently do not accept any outside contributions.

 ## 📜 License